daniel-luper/simple-mind-mapper/README.md

 - [x] Create textboxes
 - [x] Create lines
 - [ ] Save/load maps
+- [ ] Multiple browser support
 - [ ] Multiple types of lines
+- [ ] Host the files online so that they can be accessed remotely (as opposed to running them locally)

 todo (seperate file)